c0depr1sm/MaslowFirmwareLAB/README.md

 This is my version of the firmware which controls the Maslow CNC machine.

-I renamed a few things, and I'm working out a parametric model to address sources of positioning errors Hopefully, when the optical measurement work will yield accurate error measurements, we'll have a parametric model ready for tune up.
+I renamed a few things, and I'm working out a parametric model to address sources of positioning errors.

+Hopefully, when the optical measurement work will yield accurate error measurements, we'll have a parametric model ready for tune up.